punk-domains/punk-blog/content/posts/gr15-launch.md

 **Link to our Gitcoin grant:** https://gitcoin.co/grants/4830/punk-domains

+> *Never used Gitcoin before?
+Check this step-by-step guide: [How to donate to projects on Gitcoin](https://blog.punk.domains/posts/gitcoin-how-to-donate/).*

 ## What is Gitcoin?

 Gitcoin is a platform on which **anyone can donate** to web3 projects and help them **fund their development**.